 Certificate, associate and bachelor's degree programs in personal training or exercise science prepare students to work as personal trainers at gyms or fitness centers.
 Through lecture-based coursework, hands-on labs and internships, students learn how to help individuals meet their fitness goals through exercise and proper nutrition.
-Admission requirements for both associate and bachelor's programs may include prerequisite courses in the sciences.

 Personal Training Certificate